plwai/SOM_Surface_Reconstruction/README.md

 # SOM Surface Reconstruction
 ## What is SOM Surface Reconstruction

-SOM Surface Reconstruction is the a developing SOM surface reconstruction extension in GPUMLib.
+SOM Surface Reconstruction is a developing SOM surface reconstruction extension in GPUMLib.

 ## Installation